Back to People

 2000Age 44

-At Macworld San Francisco Jobs dropped the 'interim' title and formally became Apple's CEO; adopted a $1 annual salary.
+Jobs dropped 'interim' and officially became Apple's CEO; adopted $1 annual salary symbolic of founder leadership.

 Confidence